xunk33333/MaskPlace2.5D/README.md

 # MaskPlace2.5D
 Due to intellectual property restrictions, we are unable to directly provide the core code of MaskPlace2.5D.
-Howere this repository contains a PyTorch implementation of the compact thermal model from the paper:
+In the future, we will provide executable files for our leakage-aware thermal model to enable researchers to verify and extend it.
+However this repository contains a PyTorch implementation of the compact thermal model from the paper:

 **"ATPlace2.5D: Analytical Thermal-Aware Chiplet Placement Framework for Large-Scale 2.5D-IC"**